When it comes to new villages, RetireAustralia is committed to creating communities, not just buildings.

 All new villages will offer RetireAustralia’s home care services, which are flexible and tailored to meet residents’ individual needs.

-Both Fancutts Retirement Living and The Verge at Burleigh GC will also offer care apartments in addition to independent living.
+The Verge at Burleigh GC will also offer care apartments in addition to independent living.

 Today’s seniors are more tech-savvy than ever, so their communities come equipped with the latest technologies.